hoopdad/hoopdad.github.io/docs/ai/_posts/2024-06-13-bend-it-like-jensen.md

 Keep an eye on this one!
 The results I am sharing are not what I had hoped.
 But it could be my own hardware setup, a gaming laptop but nonetheless a laptop.
 And there is a devoted team working on this.

+What I see is that this tool successfully compiles to run on a GPU, on a single thread on a GPU, and on multiple threads on a GPU.
+I am sure in the right platforms today, and my laptop in the future, this is getting math done faster.

 ## References

 - Higher Order - creator of Bend: https://github.com/HigherOrderCO/bend